wacncontent/CustomizeTool/output/articles/storage/storage-use-emulator.md

     http://127.0.0.1:10000/myaccount-secondary/mycontainer/myblob.txt

 > [AZURE.NOTE] For programmatic access to the secondary with the storage emulator, use the Storage Client Library for .NET version 3.2 or later.
-See the [Storage Client Library Reference](https://msdn.microsoft.com/library/azure/dn261237.aspx) for details.
+See the [Storage Client Library Reference](https://msdn.microsoft.com/zh-cn/library/azure/dn261237.aspx) for details.

 ## Storage emulator command-line tool reference

 Starting in version 3.0, when you launch the Storage Emulator, you will see a command-line window pop up.
 Use the command-line window to start and stop the emulator as well as to query for status and perform other operations.

-> [AZURE.NOTE] If you have the Microsoft Azure compute emulator installed, a system tray icon will appear when you launch the Storage Emulator.
+> [AZURE.NOTE] If you have the Windows Azure compute emulator installed, a system tray icon will appear when you launch the Storage Emulator.
 Right-click on the icon to reveal a menu, which provides a graphical way to start and stop the Storage Emulator.

 ### Command Line Syntax